molindu/IMPORTANTS/Spring Boot.md

           Too complex
           //
 # Why did spring come?
-    * JAVA EE is more complex <br>
+    * JAVA EE is more complex
-    * Spring simplifies the Java development process <br>
+    * Spring simplifies the Java development process
 # Singleton Design pattern
-    one object used for multi-purpose<br>
+    one object used for multi-purpose

-    POJO used to simplify spring
+# POJO used to simplify spring
       * Plain old Java object
             ex : 1.
 Entity
         is a object created by using class not extended using any framework extension.

-    dependency Injection
+# dependency Injection
-      * Used for making tightly couple to loosely couple Declarative
+      * Used for making tightly couple to loosely couple
+# Declarative
         *aspects & common conventions
-can't create objects using Interface <br>
+# can't create objects using Interface
 # transaction?
       when one data depends on two tales every tale should be handled together.<br> That handling process is a transaction.
 # What is a concern?
-//
     behaviour of a class (behaviour == a transaction)
-//
-cross-cutting concern?<br>
+# cross-cutting concern?
-//
     more than one class repeat one concern
-//
-OOP?
+# OOP?
     If crosscutting concerns exist (one concern used in many classes ) separate them from system services and apply them.
 That applies mechanism is OOP.
-Bean?
+# Bean?
     * JAVA Bean - an object that was created by using JAVA spec.
         Qualities of JAVA Bean
             1. Properties encapsulation.